 The Commission shall monitor the performance and legal compliance of the Choice School, including collecting and analyzing data to support ongoing evaluation in accordance with this Contract.
-The Commission's oversight will not unduly inhibit the autonomy granted to the Choice School to fulfill its oversight responsibilities.
+The Commission's oversight will not unduly inhibit the autonomy granted to the Choice School by the Community Choice Schools Act.